mpr1255/2025s1_mlci/week7--hosting/TUTORIAL.md

 **Endpoint**: A specific URL path on an API
 - `/sum` = do addition
 - `/hello` = get a greeting
-- Like different buttons on the vending machine

 ---

-## Piece 1: Setup & Your First API Server
+## Piece 1: Setup & your first API server

 ### Navigate to the week7 folder